wswebcreation/Node-Appium/README.md

 > **NOTE:<br/>**
-> This project is no longer maintained by Sauce Labs
+> This project is no longer maintained

 # Node-Appium